 Dr. Anika T. Prather earned her B.A. from Howard University in elementary education.
 She also has earned several graduate degrees in education from New York University and Howard University.
 She has a Masters in liberal arts from St. John’s College (Annapolis) and a PhD in English, Theatre and Literacy Education from the University of Maryland (College Park).
 Her research focus is on building literacy with African American students through engagement in the books of the Canon and self-published her book Living in the Constellation of the Canon: The Lived Experiences of African American Students Reading Great Books Literature recently.
 She has served as a teacher, supervisor for student teachers, director of education and Head of School.
-Currently she is the founder of The Living Water School, located in Southern Maryland.
+Currently she teaches in the Classics dept at Howard University and is the founder of The Living Water School, located in Southern Maryland.
 The Living Water School is a unique Christian school for independent learners, based on the educational philosophies of Classical Education and the Sudbury Model.
-She is married to Damon M. Prather who has an MBA (Wisconsin-Madison) and serves as the financial manager of the school.
+She is married to Damon M. Prather an engineer and has an MBA (Wisconsin-Madison).
+He also serves as the financial manager of the school.
 She and her husband Damon, have three young children, and as a family they have an urban farm where they raise angora rabbits.
 They reside in the DC metropolitan area.